List of The Sopranos characters: Tony Blundetto

 Anthony "Tony B" Blundetto is played by Steve Buscemi.
 He is Tony Soprano's maternal cousin who is released from prison at the beginning of the show's fifth season.
 Upon release, Tony Blundetto begins to pursue a straight, non-criminal life.
 His second wife Gwen works in the field of actuarial science.
-However, he is eventually overpowered by the challenges of civilian life and turns back to crime, dragging the DiMeo crime family into the Lupertazzi crime family's power struggle.
+However, he is eventually overpowered by the challenges of civilian life and gives into the temptation to turns back to crime, dragging the DiMeo crime family into the Lupertazzi crime family's power struggle.

 Blundetto is introduced in the second episode of Season 5, "Rat Pack".
 Born in 1958, he is a cousin of Tony Soprano and Christopher Moltisanti.
 To distinguish between them, they were called "Tony Uncle Johnny" (Soprano) and "Tony Uncle Al" (Blundetto) when they were kids, after their fathers' first names.
 Blundetto, Soprano, and Moltisanti all grew up and played on a farm owned by their uncle, Pat Blundetto.
 Tony Soprano tells Blundetto that it was he who built the Soprano home in North Caldwell, New Jersey.

 Growing up, both Tonys were very close and Blundetto told Moltisanti that he loved Soprano like a brother.
 The two Tonys would often bully Moltisanti.
 Blundetto is the father of Kelli Blundetto, who is Meadow's contemporary and is said to have run away from home, and identical twin boys Justin and Jason Blundetto, whom he fathered by having Tony Soprano smuggle his semen out of prison nine years before, while still incarcerated.
 In the episode "Unidentified Black Males", it is revealed that he has a genius-level I.Q. of 158.
 He sports a large number of crude prison tattoos, on his forearms, biceps, chest, back, and legs, including the name of his daughter Kelli and a tattoo representing the Roman god Mercury.
 Blundetto had a ruthless reputation in his younger years as an enforcer.

 In 1986, at age 28, Blundetto was arrested, tried, and incarcerated for almost 17 years for the armed hijacking of a truck that was attached to a larger RICO racketeering trial.
 Soprano was supposed to go along with his cousin the night of the hijacking but was not able to make it due to a severe panic attack caused by an argument with his mother, during which he passed out and injured his head.
-Soprano tells Blundetto he was mugged by a group of black men the night of the hijacking and was knocked unconscious.
+Soprano tells Blundetto he was mugged by a group of Black men the night of the hijacking and was knocked unconscious.
 Soprano strongly believes Blundetto holds some ill-will towards him because Blundetto's life and family fell apart during his incarceration while Soprano grew wealthy and has a family.
-Blundetto denies this ill will, but Tony (Soprano) still harbors enormous guilt.
+Blundetto denies this ill will, but Tony (Soprano) still harbours enormous guilt.